Re: Stars Are Thousands Of Times Closer Than They Appear

 Gary, I think the reason cameras don't usually get good images of stars is that the shutter speeds are too fast.
 I know I've seen images of stars from the north pole, wherein the stars look like streaks because of long exposure times.

 You can get images of the stars from the surface of the earth, and sure, the film speed, exposure time, aperture, all that stuff will affect the results.
-I am talking about seeing stars from
+I am talking about seeing stars from outside of our atmosphere, or from a moon or planet with no atmosphere.
+The high altitude balloon daytime observations are very interesting.

 The daylight visibility of stars has been investigated for an observer altitude of 100 000 ft, using published visual threshold data and calculated sky luminance.
 Venus, Jupiter, and Sirius, plus Mars at its brighter phases, can be detected with the naked eye if the observer knows where to look for them in the sky.
 Saturn and Canopus may be seen only under rare circumstances.
 A random search of the sky will reveal neither planets nor stars except possibly Venus.
 If a 10-power telescope of large exit pupil is used, there is a possibility of detecting an occasional star by careful search of the sky.
 The daytime sky will not exhibit nighttime luminance until an altitude of roughly 100 km has been reached, assuming no contribution from airglow.